chrisns/talks/PodSecurityPolicyIsDeadLongLive.md

 ```

 <!--
-and in that time have never made it past the beta classification, and I believe may be last v1beta1 resource that is routinely used in production after ingress matured to a real v1 not long ago.
+and in that time has never made it past the beta classification, and I believe may be last v1beta1 resource that is routinely used in production, that is after ingress left beta not long ago.
 -->

 ---